jsmmth/MorphModalKit/README.md

 ## Presenting

 `ModalViewController` is the brains of the operation.
+You can call this from any `UIViewController`.

 ```swift
 presentModal(ModalView, animated: Bool = true, showsOverlay: Bool = true)